Download the PDF Version of this page, so that you can read it later or share it.

 A buyer persona is a semi-fictional representation of your ideal customer, based on a combination of market research and what you know about your existing customers.

 Everything you do as part of your marketing should be focused on your buyer persona(s), without exception.
-So what exactly should go into these documents?

 These are just some of the identifiers you need to think about when defining your buyer personas.